Questions & Answers

 - location scouting

 The collection begins at $6200 and can be customized.
 Please contact us about discounted prices for weddings that take place January 15 - April 1 and for weddings with fewer than 40 guests.
 Weddings with 200+ guests require additional assistance and fees.
 Most clients spend upwards of $9000 for their collections with archival images and heirloom wedding albums.
 We are happy to provide additional information on rates for our commissions.
 We understand that you need to invest in that which is most important to you.
-Just keep in mind that since your photographs and albums are the only things that remain after your wedding day, you might want them to rock.
+Just keep in mind that since your photographs and albums are the only things that remain after your wedding day, you will want them to have the power to bring you, and your grandchildren, right back to the moment.
 There are no do-overs in wedding photography.
 If your wedding pictures end up anything less than awesome - they’re going to be mediocre for your entire life.
 And for your children and grandchildren as well.

 Your package can be customized with add-ons such as albums, parent albums, engagement session, sign in books, save the date & thank you cards, and canvas prints.
 We have the highest quality post production and have partnered with Leather Craftsmen for albums and iPrintery for cards.
 We create our prints by hand in the studio on museum quality archival papers with archival frames.
 We believe your prints and albums should not be anything less than perfect and expect that future generations will be reliving your wedding with the heirloom products we create.